A proposal for measuring photon temporal coherence in continuum radiation: Conclusions

 \ack

 It is a pleasure to acknowledge discussions with many colleagues in the Physics Department here.
-In particular, Tom Shanks has acted, with much good humour, as a constant sounding board for the author, despite it not being in his own area of research.
+In particular, Tom Shanks has acted, with much good humour, as a constant sounding board for the author, despite it not being in his actual area of expertise.
 Those with Robert Potvliege also helped clarify the essential quantum nature of the proposal.
 Thanks also to Thomas Smid for his patience with the author, who is no authority on plasma physics!
 Michael Perryman and Gordon Love for bringing to the author's attention superconducting tunnel junctions and similar detectors.
-Although the basic idea of the paper was mooted over twenty years ago, the experiment the author proposed then was explicable using just classical physics.
-The author would then like to acknowledge discussions at the time with Roy Pike and his team for humouring him, also encouraging replies from Rod Davies, Daniel James and the late Leonard Mandel.
-Daniel James has also been kind enough to offer some remarks on the present paper.
-Also, grateful acknowledgement of the helpful comments from the referees.
+The basic idea motivating the paper was mooted a quarter of a century ago!
+Unfortunately, the conventional wisdom explained the experiment the author had proposed at the time.
+The author would then like to acknowledge those long ago discussions with Roy Pike and his team for humouring him, also encouraging replies from Rod Davies, Daniel James and the late Leonard Mandel.
+For the present paper, Daniel James and John Girkin have been kind enough to read through it and make useful comments, helping clarify the paper.
+Also, grateful acknowledgement of the helpful comments from referees.